-Westernized Chinese wheat noodles sometimes called "Chinese spaghetti."
-These were developed the United States (some claim in New Orleans) by Cantonese immigrants as a good noodle for soups.
+Westernized Chinese wheat noodles sometimes called "Chinese spaghetti," these were developed in the United States (some claim in New Orleans) by Cantonese immigrants as a good noodle for soups.
 The machine-made wheat and egg noodles are fat and dense, similar to lo mein, only thicker and chewier.
 They're common in local neighborhood Chinese take-out joints and are commonly thought of as a good morning-after hangover cure.

-Shape: Sold both soft or dry.
+Shape: Sold both fresh and dried.
 The noodles are round with a similar thickness to thick spaghetti or udon, and are 10 to 12 inches long.

 Texture: Cooks to a yellow color with a dense and doughy noodle bite.

 How they're used: Most traditionally used in noodle soups with sliced beef, egg and vegetables.

 Though it sounds similar to lo mein, lamian is a different noodle, traditionally sold soft and fresh, though mass-produced versions are available dried.
 The best are made by hand: A noodle-maker slaps, stretches, and twists a lump of dough into long strands that signify prosperity and longevity.